UmudIskenderov/CourseManagementPortal/README.md

 # CourseManagementPortal
 This is a course management portal.
 Developed on .Net.
 It is optimized to work with both MySQL and MsSQL databases.
+The project used Entity Framework Core for database connection.

 -Database selection: